List of Israeli submissions for the Academy Award for Best International Feature Film: Submissions

 In 2007, Aviva My Love and Sweet Mud tied for the Ophir Award for Best Film, necessitating a second round of voting which resulted in the submission of Sweet Mud.
 In 2008 The Band's Visit won the Ophir Award for Best Film but was disqualified by AMPAS for containing too much English dialogue.
 The runner-up Beaufort was submitted in its place, resulting in Israel's first Oscar nomination in 23 years.

-The most successful Israeli director is this category is Moshé Mizrahi who received two nominations representing Israel, and whose 1977 film Madame Rosa won representing France.
+The most successful Israeli filmmaker is this category is Moshé Mizrahi, who received two nominations representing Israel, and whose 1977 film Madame Rosa won representing France.
 Ephraim Kishon represented Israel twice, and was nominated both times.
 Joseph Cedar and Savi Gavison have represented Israel three times each, and Cedar was nominated twice.